MacalusoJeff/MacalusoJeff.github.io/_posts/2024-06-22-HyperparameterTuningXGB.md

 ### Early stopping

-To give a quick example of why you should always use early stopping with gradient boosting, here is the baseline model trained with early stopping.
+To give a quick example of why you should almost always use early stopping with gradient boosting, here is the baseline model trained with early stopping.
 It is using the default 100 trees, but will stop if the performance on the validation set does not improve within 5 rounds.
 We'll then compare the differences in training time and the model performance on the test set.

 ``` python
 import time